-Philosophy of Art & Culture Concentration
+Philosophy of Art & Culture Concentration (closed to new students)

 Both applied ethics and philosophy of art and culture concentrations include courses in philosophy and other disciplines from art, English, history, interdisciplinary studies, theatre, sociology and psychology to education, social work and business, among others.
 It prepares students to join professions such as law, medicine, social work, psychology and others as well as for graduate school.
 Applied ethics has five focus options: business ethics, environmental ethics, medical ethics, legal ethics, and social ethics.
 Students should choose one focus option and follow the requirements.